TEST 8: DPFE Sensor Ground Return

 It's very rare for the DPFE Sensor to have any type of issue with its Ground Return Circuit.
 But if you do encounter this condition and you have triple-checked all of your multimeter's connections and set-up, then the two most likely causes are:

-- An open short in the wire (that feeds this ground to the DPFE Sensor) between the PCM and the DPFE sensor.
+- An open-circuit problem in the wire (that feeds this ground to the DPFE Sensor) between the PCM and the DPFE sensor.

 - Or the PCM has fried.